mattyoung101/tamara/papers/slides/sandia_presentation.typ

 = TaMaRa methodology
 == Concept
 Implement TMR as a pass in an EDA synthesis tool.
-- Integrated with the rest of the flow, easy to use
+- Integrated with the rest of the flow
+- Easy to use
 - Fully automated

 #pause

-Goal: Pick any design, of any complexity, "press a button" and have it be rad-hardened.
+*Goal*: Pick any design, of any complexity, "press a button" and have it be rad-hardened.

 #pause

 Yosys @Shah2019 is the best (and the only) open-source, research grade EDA synthesis tool.
 #pause
-- Proprietary vendor tools (Synopsys, Cadence, Xilinx, etc) immediately ignored as they can't be extended
+- Proprietary vendor tools (Synopsys, Cadence, Xilinx, etc) immediately discarded
+- Can't be extended to add custom passes
+//ignored as they can't be extended

 == Existing works
 Very important prior work done by #cite(<Johnson2010>, form: "prose") at BYU.